cvuchener/input-scripts/README.md

 TODO: API documentation (see src/daemon/wiimote/WiimoteDevice.h).

+### Logitech HID++

+This driver name is `hidpp10` for HID++ 1.0 devices or `hidpp20` ofr HID++ 2.0 or later devices.

+TODO: API documentation (see src/daemon/hidpp/HIDPP10Device.h and src/daemon/hidpp/HIDPP20/Device.h)

 Known issues
 ------------

  - uinput force feedback is not very robust and it may cause Kernel Oops and unkillable processes.
-Removing a uinput device when force feedback is in use may cause this.
+Removing a uinput device when force feedback is in use may cause this (fixed in linux 4.14?).
- - dbus-c++ need the fix from [Steffen Kieß's fix-copy-containers branch](https://github.com/steffen-kiess/dbus-cplusplus/tree/fix-copy-containers) or it may crash when calling org.freedesktop.DBus.ObjectManager.GetManagedObjects.
+ - dbus-c++ need the fix from [Steffen Kieß's fix-copy-containers branch](https://github.com/steffen-kiess/dbus-cplusplus/tree/fix-copy-containers) or it may crash when calling org.freedesktop.DBus.ObjectManager.GetManagedObjects (patch was merged [upstream](https://github.com/andreas-volz/dbus-cplusplus)).